chhavip/Git-Guide/README.md

 * *Fork*: This is how you make a copy of a project owned by someone else.
 A person or organisation.
 Apart from the owner of the repository, no one is allowed to make direct changes to the project.
 So fork is used to make a copy of the project that is owned by you.
 * *Clone*: You got the project in your account, now what?
 A clone is just that, a copy.
 It does not care about ownership.
 It is aimed to bring the copy of the project hosted on github or any other VCS system in your machine.
 This is where you will make the changes and later update your remote project
 * *Pull Request (PR)*: Pull Request or PR as it is generally known, is a method to contribute to open development projects by including bug fixes or adding new features.
 Its a way of contributing by asking the owner of project to include changes made in the external/forked repository.
+* *Commit*: This is a checkpoint in your project history.
+All the commits are recorded in git logs with the description provided by user.
+After you add, modify or remove any files, a commit is made to save these changes in history.

 ##Set Up
 In order to set up the user through terminal: